fredhopper/hybris-connector/README.md

 	`fh.query.maxretries` | Number of retries for any request before returning an error.
 1. Rebuild hybris.

-## Next Steps
+### Configure the Export Logic

-After you have installed the connector, you need to complete the following steps:
+After you have installed the connector locally, you need to export your data from hybris and load it into Fredhopper.

-1. Configure the export logic.
-1. Configure the query logic.
-1. Generate and publish data.
-1. Configure the front-end.

-## Configuring the Export Logic

 1. Define your index attributes, using `essentialdata_createExportJobConfig.impex` as an example.
 For each attribute, you need to define the following: